MrYsLab/pymata-cpx/docs/callbacks.md

 When the sensor changes value, the callback is invoked with information about the change.
 More about this in a moment.

-If you no longer wish to receive change notifications, one would call the *stop* method for the sensor.
+If you no longer wish to receive change notifications, call the *stop* method for the sensor.
 Continuing with using Button B as an example, to discontinue Button B from sending value change notifications, call: